 Help With Viewing Television

-Overcoming Macular Degeneration and other central vision losses, including Histoplasmosis, Stargardt’s Disease, Albinism, Myopic Macular Degeneration, Achromatopsia, Cone Dystrophies, etc. when watching television can be achieved in most cases.
+Overcoming macular degeneration and other central vision losses, including Histoplasmosis, Stargardt’s macular dystrophy, albinism, myopic macular degeneration, achromatopsia, cone dystrophies, etc. when watching television can be achieved in most cases.
 Below are several options to helping patients with vision loss to watch television.

 Option One: Sitting closer to the television is the first option to try.
 This works well for many patients.
 This enlarges the image of the television in your eye, thus spreading across the peripheral retina.